The Day-to-Day as a Design Director

 Glassdoor Avg.
 Salary

-User experience (UX) designers are responsible for ensuring that digital products offer a seamless user experience, through prototyping, user research, and user testing.
-They will test the navigation and functionality of websites, apps, and more.
-UX designers must stay current on design trends to ensure ongoing adherence to best practices.
-They will also conduct ongoing user research to understand the habits and needs of users.
+User experience (UX) designers are responsible for ensuring that digital products offer a seamless user experience by prototyping, conducting user research, and performing user testing.
+They test the navigation and functionality of websites, apps, and other digital products.
+UX designers must stay current on design trends to maintain adherence to best practices.
+They also conduct ongoing user research to understand the habits and needs of users.

 Motion Graphics Designer